Grassy Narrows road blockade: History

-Since the 1990s logging near the community had accelerated which caused community members to act.
+Since the 1990s logging near the community had accelerated, prompting community members to act.
 Working with non-Indigenous environmentalists and human rights advocates, they began media campaigns to draw attention to their protest.
 Many people think the clearcutting is a clear violation of treaty rights and the sovereignty of the Anishinaabe nation.

-The Grassy Narrow’s chief and council wanted to stop the logging efforts by working within the federal system and use the Indian act.
+The Grassy Narrow's chief and council aimed to stop the logging efforts by working within the federal system and using the Indian Act.
 In 2008, the Ontario government began negotiating a resolution to the conflict, which ended the license for logging companies.
 In 2014, the provincial government stated they would monitor logging companies to make sure they adhered to the new proposed rules.
 However, many in the community remain skeptical.

 Background

 In 1873, the Anishinaabe people negotiated Treaty 3 with the Government of Canada.
 The Anishinaabe people now vigorously contest the terms of this treaty since they disagree with Canadian government about its interpretation and assumptions.
 When the treaty was agreed on, the government of Canada was seeking to expand farther west for more agricultural settlements and the treaty was seen as a way to secure and create a route through northwestern Ontario and further Canadian nation building.
 Anishinaabe leaders saw the treaty as a peace-and-friendship agreement.
 According to oral histories and the unofficial versions of Treaty 3, the Anishinaabe people wanted to share the land to ensure its survival but not surrender it.
 The Government of Canada contests this, stating the Anishinaabe surrendered their right to the land once the treaty was signed.